-However, the rate of return is very dependent on the prevailing interest rates.
-If interest rates continue to be low, there may be a chance that Syfe may lower the projected yield again.
+Still, the rate of return is very dependent on the prevailing interest rates.
+If interest rates continue to be low, there may be a chance that Syfe may lower the projected yield subsequently.

-Moreover, the time taken to withdraw your funds is much longer compared to Dash PET.
-Due to this poorer liquidity, I would suggest using Syfe Cash+ if you are intending to save for a short-term goal.
+On the flip side, the time taken to withdraw your funds is much longer compared to Dash PET.
+Due to this poorer liquidity, I would suggest using Syfe Cash+ if you are intending to save for a long-term goal.

 Dash PET does provide faster withdrawals compared to Syfe Cash+.
 However, there may be a chance that your withdrawal may be delayed by up to 6 months!

-However, it may be possible for you to leave some inside as part of your tiered emergency fund strategy!
+That said, it is possible for you to leave some inside as part of a tiered emergency fund strategy!

 Syfe Cash+ seems to have lesser conditions compared to Dash PET.
 Moreover, you are able to freely deposit and withdraw from the account.

-Ultimately, the rate of returns between both accounts are rather comparable!
-As such, it may be even possible for you to use both accounts together.
+Ultimately, the rate of returns between both accounts are rather comparable.
+As such, you could also use both accounts together.

 You will be able to save up to $75 worth of fees!

 This applies only to the money that you’ve invested in Syfe’s 3 portfolios.
 If you are using only Syfe Cash+, you will not be charged any fees by Syfe!